 2020 Elantra New Car Test Drive

-Elantra sedans come in SE, SEL, Value Edition, Limited, Eco, and Sport trim levels.
-GT hatchbacks are offered only in base and N Line trim.
-Compared to sedans, they feature larger wheels, a sport-tuned suspension, and upgraded brakes.
+The 2020 Elantra sedan comes in SE, SEL, Value Edition, Limited, Eco, and Sport trims, while the GT hatchback comes in base and N Line trim.

 At $19,880 (including $920 destination), the 2020 Elantra SE comes with power doors and locks, six-way manual adjustable front seats, cloth seats, Bluetooth, remote keyless entry, a USB, a tiny 5.0-inch touchscreen, dual climate control, 3.5-inch digital vehicle info display, 60/40 split folding rear seats, and 15-inch wheels.

 The $20,620 SEL adds a 7.0-inch touchscreen, Apple CarPlay and Android Auto compatibility, voice recognition, Sirius XM Radio (with subscription after the first 3 months), heated side mirrors, automatic headlights, and 16-inch alloy wheels.
 It's a no-brainer, given the small difference in price over the SE.

 For another small jump up to $21,520, the Value Edition adds approach lights that illuminate when the key fob is near, a sunroof, one-touch driver's window, heated front seats, and a leather-wrapped steering wheel and shift knob.